ziegreda/Ava-Anchor-House/README.md

-# AVA ANCHOR HOUSE Apartments — Website
+# CASA JAVA Apartments — Website

-A lightweight static website (HTML + CSS + JavaScript, with no build tools or framework required) for advertising AVA ANCHOR HOUSE shared-room rentals in Koronadal City, South Cotabato.
+A lightweight static website (HTML + CSS + JavaScript, with no build tools or framework required) for advertising CASA JAVA shared-room rentals in Koronadal City, South Cotabato.
 The website content is currently written in English.

 ## Project Files